albertkimdev/blog/src/pages/blog/2018-10-06-web-app-ui-ux-case-studies-1-sign-up-sign-in-section.md

   - case studies
   - educational
 ---

-askjThis article will look at 4 different web apps that I am a personal fan of.
+This article will look at 4 different web apps that I am a personal fan of.

 [NomadList.com](https://nomadlist.com/), [ProductHunt.com](https://www.producthunt.com/), [IndieHackers.com](https://www.indiehackers.com/), [Carrd.co](https://carrd.co/) are all web apps whose founders are active on Twitter and in the indie hacking community and I will be examining their UI/UX.